open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ## Prerequisites

-For the following sections you will need the OCM Command Line Interface (CLI) to interact with component versions and registries.
-Download a binary from [here](https://github.com/open-component-model/ocm/releases).
+- OCM Command Line Interface (CLI) to interact with component versions and registries.
+You can download it from [https://github.com/open-component-model/ocm/releases](https://github.com/open-component-model/ocm/releases).

-The link follows this pattern: https://github.com/open-component-model/ocm/releases/download/<VERSION>/ocm-<PLATFORM>.tgz

-You will need access to an OCM repository.
+- Access to an OCM repository.
 You can use any existing OCI registry for which you have write permission (e.g. Github Packages).
 An OCM repository based on an OCI registry is identified by a leading OCI repository prefix.
 For example: `ghcr.io/<YOUR-ORG>/ocm`.

-You will have to configure credentials for the CLI to access the registry.
+- Credentials for the CLI to access the registry.
 The easiest way to do this is to reuse the docker configuration:

 You can create a file named `.ocmconfig` in your home directory with the following content: